PostgreSQL

 Allow connections from Renta's IP addresses to your PostgreSQL instance. - User permissions.

-A database user withREPLICATIONandSELECTprivileges (scripts provided below). - WAL configuration (for CDC).
+A database user withREPLICATIONandSELECTprivileges (scripts provided below).

 Vendor-specific configuration